 Contractor: Lovering Construction Company of St. Paul, Minnesota

-Description: The building faces west and is a two story dark red colored brick and concrete structure.The west front has a projecting center section with six vertical concrete pillars with the entrance at the center.
+Description: The building faces west and is a two story dark red colored brick and concrete structure.The building is located on landscaped grounds in the center of Round Up.
+The west front of the rectangular shaped building has a projecting center section with six vertical concrete pillars with the entrance at the center.
 The roof line is flat.

-See: The architect, John G Link of Montana ( in association with Charles S Haire and others ) designed courthouses in Montana in Big Horn County, Carter County, Custer County, Dawson County, Granite County, McCone County, Richland County, Rosebud County, Sheridan County and Silver Bow County; and in Wyoming in Park County, Sheridan County and Washakie County.
+See: The architect, John G Link of Montana ( in association with Charles S Haire and others ) designed courthouses in Montana in Big Horn County, Carter County, Custer County, Dawson County, Granite County, McCone County, Richland County, Rosebud County, Sheridan County and Silver Bow County; in Oregon in Jackson County and in Wyoming in Park County, Sheridan County and Washakie County.

 Photos taken 2011